Lavochkin: History

 The company was founded in 1937 as OKB-301, a Soviet aircraft design bureau (OKB).
 The head designer was Vladimir P. Gorbunov, supported by Mikhail Gudkov and Semyon Lavochkin.
-On October, 1945 Lavochkin was promoted for the head designer of the design bureau.
-It gained distinction for its family of piston-engined fighter aircraft during World War II, and later shifted to missile and jet fighter designs.
+In October 1945 Lavochkin was promoted for the head designer of the design bureau.
+The bureau gained distinction for its family of piston-engined fighter aircraft during World War II, and later shifted to missile and jet fighter designs.
 Following the death of the head designer, the OKB-301 succumbed to the growing power of Vladimir Chelomey and became OKB-52 Branch No. 3 on 18 December 1962.
 Later, it turned to work on interplanetary probe designs for Luna sample return program, the Lunokhod program, Vega program, Phobos program, etc. The former OKB-301 became named NPO Lavochkin.

 In January 2012, officials of Lavochkin faced administrative punishment for not taking into account of designing the computer system after the crash of Russia's Mars moon spacecraft Fobos-Grunt.